-A muddler is an essential bar tool that is designed to smash and mix (muddle) drink ingredients.
-It is used to make some of the most popular cocktails, including the caipirinha, mojito, and old-fashioned.
+A muddler is an essential bar tool designed to smash and mix (called muddling) drink ingredients.
+Essentially, a bartender's pestle, using a muddler is one of the best ways to infuse the flavor of fresh fruits and herbs into your drinks.
+It's easy to learn how to muddle, and this basic technique will let you mix several popular cocktails, including the caipirinha, mojito, and old-fashioned.

 What Is a Muddler?

-In general, you will find muddlers made out of three different materials: wood, plastic, or stainless steel.
+In general, you will find muddlers made out of three different materials: wood, plastic, and stainless steel.

-Wood muddlers are the most popular and have been used in the bar since some of the first drinks were mixed.
-They come in two basic shapes: one looks like a miniature baseball bat with a flat bottom and the other is rather straight, similar in design to a windchime.
+Wood muddlers are the classic choice and most popular material.
+They come in two basic shapes: one looks like a miniature baseball bat with a flat bottom, and the other is straight, similar in design to a windchime.

-These are favorites for bartenders because they are durable and get the job done quickly.
-As a bonus, wood muddlers are useful for other things like cracking ice cubes into smaller pieces.
+These are often preferred by bartenders because they get the job done quickly and are very durable, so they last for years.
+As a bonus, wood muddlers are helpful for other things like cracking ice cubes into smaller pieces.

 - Never put a wood muddler in the dishwasher or leave it in standing water.

-- Clean your muddler in water immediately after use, especially when working with berries and other fruits that can stain the wood.
-Over time, some staining will likely occur, but that's a just a sign that you get good use out of it.
+- Clean your muddler in water immediately after use, especially when muddling berries and other fruits that can stain the wood.
+Some staining will likely occur over time, but that's just a sign that you put it to good use.

-- Wipe your muddler with a dry cloth to help it dry faster.
-Let it air dry completely before storing.
+- Wipe your muddler with a dry cloth and let it air dry completely before storing.

 Plastic and Steel Muddlers

-The main advantage of plastic and steel muddlers is sanitation.
-Compared to wooden muddlers, the potential for bacteria and mold to grow or for the muddler to become damaged is much lower.
+Sanitation is the main advantage of plastic and steel muddlers.
+Compared to wooden muddlers, there is less potential for bacteria and mold to grow or for the muddler to become damaged.

-Depending on the material, these muddlers are generally dishwasher safe.
-There is also virtually no staining from the darker fruits and herbs and they rarely absorb and trap strong flavors or aromas.
-Essentially, they are very easy to care for.
+Depending on the material, these muddlers are easier to care for and generally dishwasher safe.
+There is also virtually no staining from darker fruits and herbs, and they rarely absorb and trap strong flavors or aromas.

 Choosing a Muddler

-- The wood muddlers are great for everyday tasks like the gentle muddling of delicate herbs and citrus fruits as well as tough jobs like cracking ice.
+- The wood muddlers are great for everyday tasks like the gentle muddling of delicate herbs and citrus fruits and tough jobs like cracking ice.

 How to Muddle

-- Release and continue this motion until the ingredients are sufficiently muddled.
-This will generally take about four to six turns.
+- Release and continue this motion until the ingredients are sufficiently muddled (generally about four to six turns).

-- Add the drink's other ingredients (including ice, if needed) and follow the recipe's recommendation of shaking or stirring to finish mixing the drink.
+- Add the drink's other ingredients (including ice, if needed) and follow the recipe's recommendation to shake or stir and finish mixing the drink.

-Muddling is a simple technique, though a couple more tips will help you out.
-Keep these in mind and you will avoid a mess while also creating better cocktails.
+Muddling is a simple mixing technique, though a couple of tips will help you avoid a mess and create better cocktails:

-- Don't muddle in a shaker that has a plastic bottom because they are prone to cracking, even under the lightest of pressure.
-If plastic is your only option, muddle in a glass then transfer the ingredients to the shaker to finish mixing.
+- Don't muddle in a shaker with a plastic bottom because they are prone to cracking, even under the lightest pressure.
+If plastic is your only option, muddle in a glass, then transfer the ingredients to the shaker to finish mixing.

-- Muddle before adding ice or you are simply crushing ice and potentially over diluting the drink.
-Also, the ingredients you intend to muddle will not be properly muddled.
+- Muddle before adding ice, or you are simply crushing ice, potentially over diluting the drink, and the ingredients won't be adequately muddled.
 This is sometimes called the "Portland muddle."